XilaiZhang/miscellaneous-homework-for-lazy-kids/README.md

-Some test for github actions.
-miscellaneous light-weight interesting small-scale side projects.   <br />
+Some tests for github actions. miscellaneous light-weight interesting small-scale side projects.   <br />
 I have removed all images. repo should load faster now.